The Top 5 Reasons You Can't Blame...: Format

 Hosted by Brian Kenny, the series examines controversial figures and events in the history of sports that featured figure(s) involved in the event later being labeled as a scapegoat.
 In each episode, the show defends the accused by presenting evidence to separate fact from fiction, and then explaining why the accused cannot be held accountable from experts and witnesses.

-Several reasons that didn't make the list (called "The Best of the Rest") are discussed first, followed by the actual top five reasons.
+Several reasons that did not make the list (called "The Best of the Rest") are discussed first, followed by the actual top five reasons.

 The first episode aired in April 2005 and examined The Top 5 Reasons You Can't Blame Steve Bartman for the Cubs' 2003 playoff collapse.
 Bartman was excoriated by Cubs fans as the reason for the Cubs' 8th inning collapse against the Florida Marlins in the sixth game of the 2003 National League Championship Series.
 He unwittingly became the focus of the derision of long-suffering Cubs fans and the butt of many jokes.